 Propose your own joint PhD

 If these joint PhD opportunities don’t align with your interests, you may also propose your own research project.
 Please contact potential supervisors directly to discuss project ideas and funding options.
-Contact details for our research staff, their areas of expertise and supervision availability are available here.
+Contact details for our research staff, their areas of expertise and supervision availability are available on Find an Expert.